crickett-hpe/hpc-ai-envs/README.md

 Singularity> exit
 ```

-An example command for running the all_reduce test:
+An example command for running the all_reduce test on two nodes using
+four GPUs per node:

 ```
 $> cd nccl-tests